Informationen über: Keflavik International Airport

 Go here to find flights to Iceland.
 If you have already booked your flights, you can find the cheapest and fastest Flybus ride from Keflavik Airport to Reykjavik city here.
 If you are returning to Keflavik airport from your hotel in downtown Reykjavik, this is the highest-rated Flybus ticket from hotels in Reykjavik to Keflavik Airport.

-Before heading to your hotel in Reykjavik, consider visiting the world-renowned Blue Lagoon of Iceland.
+Before heading to your hotel in Reykjavik, you should consider visiting the world-renowned Blue Lagoon spa.
+It lies right in the middle between Reykjavik and Keflavik.
 Hop on this bus that will take you to the Blue Lagoon from Keflavik Airport or this bus transfer from Reykjavik to the Blue Lagoon.
 Both transfers include a Comfort admission ticket.
 You can either return to Reykjavik or the airport without making another reservation.

 About Keflavik International Airport